 And then was the side with a fallen tree.
 The tree trunk was cut by hand using my craft knife and I formed the wood pattern on the trunk using my needle tool.
 As for the leaves, I cut each leaf individually using my oval plunger cutter and pinch one end to form the leaves.
 I used 2 different shades of green fondant for the leaves and attached them to the cake with shortening.
 The clouds were cut by hand using my craft knife.

 And the final scene was the overturned car.
 The car was cut freehand with my craft knife and so were the clouds.
-The green bushes at the end of the road were cut using my circle cutters.
+The green bushes at the end of the road were cut using my round scalloped cutters.

 As for the cake board, I used fondant in two different colors to make the scenes above it.
 For the broken bridge, I used blue fondant and for the rest of the board, I used brown.
 I used tiny lumps of grey fondant (as stones) to hide the joint between the brown and blue fondant on the cake board.
 The stones were basically a mixture of black and white fondant, and I left the color slightly marbled on purpose so that it looked more natural for stones.